-If you are looking for the best free things to do in Atlanta Georgia and don’t want to break your bank account, look no further!
+If you are looking for the best free things to do in Atlanta and don’t want to break your bank account, look no further!
 We’ve got you covered.

 Visiting a large city doesn’t mean you have to spend a lot of money.
 In fact, due to Atlanta being a popular destination for filming, touristy stops (like the Georgia Aquarium), and other big “must-sees”, also means there are tons of free things to do in Atlanta too!